Last updated on January 27th, 2024 at 02:09 am

 We spent our time in Chinatown at Baan 2459 and we can recommend it 100% for sure!
 We love Boutique Hotels and in Baan 2459 you will find a Heritage – something that has been inherited or passed down thru generations with beautiful details, quiet and peaceful yes even is inside Chinatown only two minutes walking distance.

 The breakfast was great with Thai options.
 We loved trying local food wherever we go.
 We enjoyed breakfast with a view to the temple and delicious coffee.
 Since inside the hotel there is a coffee shop.

 Check out some of the shots that we took in this heritage hotel.
 Click here to check their rates and availability!

-Feel free to use our links with discounts for Booking, Agoda and Klook.
-Using our links you will help us to continue with the maintenance of the website and it will not cost you anything.
+Feel free to use our links for discounts.
+Using our links will help us continue with the website maintenance and will not cost you anything.
 Thanks for the love guys Happy Travels!

 About the Author: Ruben, co-founder of Gamintraveler.com since 2014, is a seasoned traveler from Spain who has explored over 100 countries since 2009.
 Known for his extensive travel adventures across South America, Europe, the US, Australia, New Zealand, Asia, and Africa, Ruben combines his passion for adventurous yet sustainable living with his love for cycling, highlighted by his remarkable 5-month bicycle journey from Spain to Norway.
 He currently resides in Spain, where he continues to share his travel experiences alongside his partner, Rachel, and their son, Han.